ambv/dj.choices/README.rst

     ValueError: Nothing found for 'perez'.

 You define a class of choices, specifying each choice as a class attribute.
-Those attributes automatically get indexes (starting with 1).
-The class provides several features which support the DRY principle:
+Those attributes are ``int`` subclasses, numbered automatically starting with
+1. The class provides several features which support the DRY principle:

- * An object created from the choices class is basically a list of ``(id, localized_description)`` pairs straight for consumption by Django.
+ * An object instantiated from the choices class is basically a list of ``(id, localized_description)`` pairs straight for consumption by Django.

  * Each attribute defined can be retrieved directly from the class.